AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ![Cross-region data sharing enabled](./_images/cross-region-data-sharing.drawio.svg)

+## How data is transferred across regions

+Non do veniam esse elit velit minim nisi nulla ex nostrud.

+## When data is transferred across regions

+Ex consequat est deserunt officia fugiat nulla qui sunt est ea tempor sint elit.

 ## Opt out of cross-region data sharing

-For data security and [General Data Protection Regulation](https://gdpr.eu/) (GDPR) compliance purposes, you can opt out of cross-region data sharing.
-If you opt out of cross-region data sharing, your data is not processed outside of the region where it resides.
+For data security and [General Data Protection Regulation](https://gdpr.eu/) (GDPR) compliance purposes, you can opt out of cross-region data sharing for a namespace.
+If you opt out of cross-region data sharing, the namespace data is not processed outside of the region where it resides.
+However, disabling this setting restricts namespace resource availability in other regions.

 ![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)